sharidloaiciga/GU-CLASP.github.io/content/pages/people/sharid-loáiciga/index.md

 ---
 name: "Sharid Loáiciga"
-role: 5
+role: 1
-title: "Post-doc"
+title: "Associate Director"
 ---
 Sharid Loáiciga was a Post-doc at CLASP (2018-2020).
-She is now at the University of Potsdam.
+She is now the associate Director at CLASP.